 In many cases of marital abandonment, the husband or wife has committed infidelity, so when my husband said he was leaving, I had to know if he was cheating on me with another woman.
 I asked if his leaving had anything to do with a woman he had recently reconnected with on Facebook.
 That was when I found out Facebook, which had recently been labeled in the news as dangerous to Marriages, had helped destroy another relationship; this time it was ours.
 My husband was cheating on me with another woman, a woman he reconnected with on Facebook.

 Let me explain about this Facebook connection…Although I had never met her, this woman invited herself into our marriage and became the proverbial “other woman.”
 The idea that my husband would be unfaithful was a foreign concept to me because I had loved and trusted him completely.

 Sometimes I feel pretty stupid about that now, but I hope if someone sees these things happening in her Marriage she can be prepared and stop the devastation before total destruction takes place.

 On Mother’s Day 2009, I was five months pregnant and scared.
-That was the day I was told my husband was leaving, and I needed to confront the fact that his infidelity was involved.
+It was the day I was told my husband was leaving, and I needed to confront the fact that his infidelity was involved.

 My husband cheated on me with another woman.

 I could not wrap my head around my husband’s infidelity.
 We’d had our ups and downs as all marriages do, and I had thought the past year had been a really good one.
 Even as he was giving me his, “I don’t love you anymore” speech, he was saying that I was a good friend, one of his best.
-I thought part of being married was being friends and part of being friends was loving one another and doing what was good for your each other.
-How was my husband acting as my friend, never mind my spouse?
+I thought part of being married was being friends and part of being friends was loving one another and doing what was good for each other.
+How was my husband currently acting as my friend, never mind my spouse?